masak/strangelyconsistent-blog-posts/refactoring-the-universe.markdown

 Which is... even someone as [EVAL-positive](http://strangelyconsistent.org/blog/the-root-of-all-eval) as I wishes for a less clunky solution.

 In the new model, a new class comes down to calling `make-type` and dropping the result in that `TYPE` hash.
+(Wait.
+Or not even dropping it in the `TYPE` hash.
+That hash is only for things used by 007 itself, not for user types.)

 This is a refactor I've tried once before, back in 2017, but I failed back then because the code got too complicated and ran too slow.
 This time around I have a much better feeling.